As of WordPress 5.9, block themes are now a part of the WordPress ecosystem as a new type of theme built with and for blocks.

 With a block theme, you can place and edit blocks outside your content using the Template Editor or Site Editor.
 You can use blocks in templates provided by a theme or plugin.
 For example, an archive page or a 404 page.
 You can also create custom templates.

-How does this impact widgets and widget areas?
+How do this impact widgets and widget areas?

 Instead of widgets, a block theme relies on blocks.
 This means that you can place blocks anywhere you might have previously wanted widgets to appear.